annie-kayal/project-4/README.md

 ## Models

 Having completed setting up the project, we could look forward to building our two apps.
 The first step was creating the models per app and ensuring these were correct to avoid continuously dropping and recreating the database.
+Once every model was created, they each also have be registered in the admin.py file in their own apps.

 ### 1. FITNESS